alwaysongoogle247/music_recommendation/README.md

 - SVD
 - Knn with SciKit Learn

-A recommendation system maps the distance between similarities.
+Recommendation systems map the distances between similarities.
 In our case we are going to map the distance between artists.
-I used the Cosine similarity but also tested pearson correlation and jaccard similarity
+I used the cosine similarity but also tested pearson correlation and jaccard similarity

-The Cosine similarity is good for comparing the ratings of items, but does not consider the differences in mean and variance of the items. <br />
+The cosine similarity is good for comparing the ratings of items, but does not consider the differences in mean and variance of the items. <br />
-The Jaccard similarity is a good choice for implicit item feedback (ie binary feedback such as like/dislike or played/not played). <br />
+The jaccard similarity is a good choice for implicit item feedback (ie binary feedback such as like/dislike or played/not played). <br />
-The Pearson Correlation similarity also comparies the ratings of items and effects of mean and variance have been removed. <br />
+The pearson Correlation similarity also comparies the ratings of items and effects of mean and variance have been removed. <br />